Zhang Ruimin: Haier Group

+The turnaround story was later the subject of a Harvard Business School case study, and Zhang was subsequently invited to speak at Harvard Business School in 1998.

 In 1999, Zhang Ruimin became chairman of the Board of Haier Group.
 In the same year, Zhang Ruimin invested US$30 million to build the Haier Industrial Park in South Carolina, USA in an effort to produce home appliances locally.
 In this seven-year stage, Haier established 18 manufacturing plants, 17 distribution centers, and 9 R&D centers, underpinned by a three-pronged strategy of R&D, production, and distribution.

 Zhang began a concerted effort to expand Haier's presence abroad, beginning in Europe, where Haier already had connections thanks to its partnership with Liebherr.
 In 1993, the company also began shipping its products to the Middle East and Africa, and entered South East Asia in 1996.
 To break into the American market, Zhang realized that Haier would need to offer niche products such as wine coolers and mini-refrigerators, popular with hotels and college dormitories.
 To achieve this, Haier dissected its 80,000 workers into hundreds of internal micro companies, each with a profit and loss account.
 Haier adopted a policy of "catfish management" whereby each division manager has a shadow manager who is ready to take charge of the division if, for whatever reason, the manager misses targets for three months.
 By the turn of the century Haier claimed up to 60 percent of the electric wine cooler market.
 Haier also open a manufacturing plant in Camden, South Carolina that produced full-sized refrigerators.
 Factories were also opened in Indonesia, the Philippines, Pakistan, and Jordan.
 By 2005, revenues at Haier had surpassed $12 billion and the company employed over 30,000 people; the Financial Times recognized Zhang Ruimin as one of the "50 most respected business leaders in the world."

 While a price war was ongoing in the home appliances industry in the period 2005–2012, Zhang Ruimin adopted the strategy of production on demand for zero inventory.
 During this period, Haier underwent a significant transformation from organization-centric to user-centric and from a manufacturing organization to a service organization.